 EVA and TPE liners in plastic closures are preferred.

 Both EVA and TPE float in water and will be separated in the recycling process with the floatable polyethylene and polypropylene.
 Since EVA and TPE are compatible with these polymers, and in fact enhance their properties, they are preferred.

-is difficult to separate from PET compared to the preferred closure systems (polypropylene and polyethylene) and adds both capital and operating costs to conventional reclamation processes.
+It is difficult to separate from PET compared to the preferred closure systems (polypropylene and polyethylene) and adds both capital and operating costs to conventional reclamation processes.
 Even a small amount of metal left in the RPET stream will block extruder screens in remanufacturing.
 Large metal items attached to PET packages may cause the package to be directed to the metal or waste stream in the recycling process, causing yield loss.
 Small metal components such as spray dispenser springs unravel in the recycling process and blind screens, adding significant cost for removal at the end of the process.

 Two test protocols are available:

-Definitive Test: Link to Closure Test
+Definitive Test: Closure Test

 Closures made from polystyrene or thermoset plastics are detrimental to recycling.